diacklf/Porftolio-Projects/README.md

-Contained within this repository is a few personal projects I have enjoyed workking on.
+Contained within this repository is a few personal projects I have enjoyed working on.